-Nova: Australia: First Four Billion Years: Life Explodes
+Nova: Australia's First 4 Billion Years: Life Explodes

 How did life storm the beaches and dominate planet Earth?
 Ancient Australian fossils offer clues.